-Should the nursery be assessed as unsafe through flooding, fire or any other incident we will follow our Nursery operational plan and provide options for childcare facilities in the local area.
+Should the nursery be assessed as unsafe through flooding, fire or any other incident we will follow our Nursery operational plan.

 Fire

 Please refer to the Fire safety policy.

 Burglary

 The management of the nursery follow a lock up procedure which ensures all doors and windows are closed and locked before vacating the premises.
 Alarm systems are used and in operation during all hours the nursery is closed.